f0t1h/shrn/README.md

 No shrn function throws.
 Allocation failure during stderr capture and thread-creation failure are reported through the same error strings as every other failure.
 Exceptions from `call()` callbacks propagate to the caller;
 that is the callback throwing, not shrn.
-Functions returning `std::string` still allocate; under OOM the allocation itself is the failure.
+The header also builds with `-fno-exceptions`; in that mode thread-creation failure terminates the process.

 ## Processes